tlswg/tls13-spec/draft-ietf-tls-tls13.md

 inaccessible.

 If no context is provided, the context_value is zero-length.
 Consequently, providing no context computes the same value as providing an empty context.
+This is a change from previous versions of TLS where an empty context produced a different output to an absent context.
 As of this document's publication, no allocated exporter label is used both with and without a context.
 Future specifications MUST NOT define a use of exporters that permit both an empty context and no context with the same label.
 New uses of exporters SHOULD provide a context in all exporter computations, though the value could be empty.

 #  Compliance Requirements